LucaUrban/ADM-HM4/README.md

 __`Usage instructions (should you want to execute our code):`__

-	To run our code isn't necessary to download the datasets, you have only to download the forder and run the programs made for the exercices.
+	To run our code it isn't necessary to download the datasets, you only have to download the forder and run the programs made for the exercices.

 The repository includes the following files:
 1. __`main.ipynb`__: